 Sustainable Cities and the Public Good

-What is the Sustainable Cities and the Public Good community?
+What Is the Sustainable Cities and the Public Good community?

 This ARC will be highly immersive, relate to our current world, and will use the Eugene-Springfield community as a living laboratory of exploration, learning, and fun.
 While building a community of our own, we will also build community across our region as we explore locations, organizations, and modes of transport to understand how the form and function of a sustainable community could be created.